 Artist Paul Evans has collaborated with a number of Longbarrow Press poets in recent years; click here to view the paintings, drawings and poems for the Seven Wonders project.
 His main website can be found here.

 Mark Goodwin’s publications include All Space Away and In (Shearsman, 2017) and Rock as Gloss (out from Longbarrow Press in late January 2019).
 His fourth poetry collection, Steps (Longbarrow Press, 2014), explores themes of climbing, walking and balancing.
-Click here to visit the Steps microsite for extracts, essays and audio recordings.
+These themes are developed in his new collection, Rock as Gloss.
+Click here to visit the Rock as Gloss microsite for extracts, essays and audio recordings.
 You can also order the hardback via PayPal below:

 an introduction to Doorways Gather